dmachard/go-dnscollector/docs/running_mode.md

 > NOTE: EXPERIMENTAL, NOT YET SUITABLE FOR PRODUCTION

-The `pipelining` mode is akin to the multiplexer but offers several enhancements:
+The `pipelining` mode offers several enhancements:

 - a simplified syntax,
 - conditional statement-based log routing,